 • Inertia (I) - It is the effective area moment of inertia of the structure.
 This includes all tubular structures for a flexible riser and umbilical.
 The inertia is used when SHEAR7 computes the natural frequency of the structure.
-It is not calculated based on the S{oD} and S{ID} provided in the previous line.
-However, in Item 4 of the .s7out file, inertia is computed based on the S{oD} and S{ID} as given.
-This is useful as a check for simple cylindrical structures, in which case the input value and the computed values for inertia in these cases should be the same.
+It is not calculated based on the S{OD} and S{ID} provided in the previous line.
+However, in Item 4 of the .s7out file, inertia is computed based on the S{OD} and S{ID} provided in the signal signal signal as a check for simple cylindrical structures, in which case the input value and the computed values for inertia in these cases should be the same.
 NOTE: When importing the .s7mds file from another program the inertia value is not used in the SHEAR7 analysis.
 See Section 5.6.1.1 for a complete list of input parameters not required when importing an .s7mds file.